jeffreykegler/old_kollos/notes/misc/strand.md

 <a name="STRAND-PARSING-LOOP"></a>

-When the loop that continues a strand parse begins we assume that we have
+When the loop that continues a strand parse begins, we assume that we have

 * A parse.
 This may be the initial parse.
-This is called the suffix parse, even when it is the initial parse.
+This is called the *suffix parse*, even when it is the initial parse.

+* A bocage, called the *prefix bocage*.
-* A bocage.
-If the suffix parse is the initial parse, the bocage will be empty.
+  If the suffix parse is the initial parse, the prefix bocage will be empty.

 If the suffix parse failed,
 we deal with it
 using methods like those currently in Marpa::R2.
-These will not be described further.

 If the suffix parse succeeded, we end the iteration, and finish the parse as described